 Learn what makes your heart beat.

 Every year, the Art Gallery of New South Wales review hundreds of portraits created by the best artists in Australasia and pick one that truly stands out.
-And this 2018, the highly coveted Archibald Prize was won by our favourite portrait artist, Yvette Coppersmith.
-And she’s on WeTeachMe!
+In 2018, the highly coveted Archibald Prize was won by our favourite portrait artist, Yvette Coppersmith - and she’s on WeTeachMe!

 Interesting fact: Yvette originally wanted to paint New Zealand PM Jacinda Ardern’s portrait but it didn’t quite happen and so, she settled on a self-portrait instead.
 Shortly after collecting the $100,000 prize, Yvette received a call from Jacinda who congratulated her on her phenomenal piece of art.

-Yvette’s winning piece and the finalists of The Archibald Prize are currently displayed in an exhibition at the Gallery up until September 2018.
-But if you’re in Melbourne, you have the opportunity to learn straight from this incredible artist!
-Her first class has already sold out, but there’s still time to register for Yvette’s September workshop.
+Yvette’s winning piece and the finalists of The Archibald Prize were displayed in an exhibition at the Gallery in September 2018.
+But if you missed that and you’re in Melbourne, you have the opportunity to learn straight from this incredible artist!
+Her first class has already sold out, but there’s still time to register for Yvette’s workshop.
 Don’t miss it!

 Paint a Portrait Like a Winner!